Methadone, When Abused is Not a Safe Alternative to Drugs and Has Long-term Side Effects

 Methadone is considered a safe treatment for opioid addiction when used alongside therapy and under medical supervision.
 The drug can keep patients from getting high on other opioid drugs.

 The ultimate goal of a person who undergoes MMT is to go back to a more normal life.
-When they start taking methadone with medical supervision, they may gain advantage from substance abuse treatment, educational assistance, and vocational counseling.
+When they start taking methadone with medical supervision, they may gain an advantage from substance abuse treatment, educational assistance, and vocational counseling.

 The people who use methadone in recovery do not have to feel the harshness of intense withdrawal symptoms or deal with frequent heroin cravings, so they often end up having a successful treatment.
 Benefits of long-term methadone use include: